 Yet ironically, these same professionals struggle when it comes to connecting the dots in their own business.
 It's as if their own systems sit in their blind spot.

-It doesn't have to be that way!
+It doesn't have to be that way.
 The very same skills and qualities that allow you to serve your clients can be utilized to generate new sources of revenue and take your firm to the next level.

 The Three Pillars to Getting More Work in Your Accounting Firm

-When your accounting firm is not generating the sales you would like it to, then you should pay particular attention to the following three categories:
+When your firm is not generating the sales you would like it to, then you should pay particular attention to the following three categories:

 1. Having a clear brand.
-Often, when I ask firm owners what makes their business special, they'll automatically rattle off a list of their accounting services.
-That's not enough!
-If really you want your firm to attract a healthy flow of new and returning clients, then you need to be clear about the things that make your practice unique, such as focusing your services on a targeted niche, a particular skill set, or even the quality of the experience you offer your clients.
+Often, when I ask firm owners what makes their business special, they'll automatically rattle off a list of their accounting or legal services.
+That's not enough.
+If really you want your firm to attract a healthy flow of new and returning clients, you need to be clear about the things that make your practice unique, such as focusing your services on a targeted niche, a particular skill set, or even the quality of the experience you offer your clients.

 2. Cultivating employee buy-in.
-Many firms function as a group of accounting professionals who just happen to be working under the same roof.
+Many firms function as a group of professionals who just happen to be working under the same roof.
 There is no other unifying quality.
 Good firms, on the other hand, resemble an organic entity with the potential longevity to “outlive” its founders.
 There is a culture of loyalty, engagement, succession, where senior partners know they must identify and groom their successors right from the beginning.